 Amy Adams: To break Thelma Ritter’s Best Supporting Actress record?

 And finally, Amy Adams is a four-time Best Supporting Actress Oscar nominee.
 Adams’ previous nods were for Junebug (2005), Doubt (2008), and The Fighter (2010).
 Two more nominations in the supporting category and Adams will match Thelma Ritter’s record back in the ’50s / early ’60s: All About Eve (1950), The Mating Season (1951), With a Song in My Heart (1952), Pickup on South Street (1953), Pillow Talk (1959), Birdman of Alcatraz (1962).

-Sally Field, Amy Adams, Jacki Weaver, Helen Hunt, and Anne Hathaway 2013 Oscar Nominees Luncheon photo: Todd Wawrychuk / ©A.M.P.A.S.
+Sally Field, Amy Adams, Jacki Weaver, Helen Hunt, and Anne Hathaway 2013 Oscar Nominees Luncheon photo: Todd Wawrychuk / © Academy of Motion Picture Arts and Sciences.